 Embedded software loaded onto an MCU or MPU that provides system resources to application programs.
 Notable operating systems for a range of consumer and commercial devices include:

 - Embedded Linux - used in myriad devices such as printers, data loggers, and EFTPOS terminals.

 - iOS (a subset of Mac OS), Android (a superset of Linux), Windows Mobile, Blackberry OS

 Computer application software runs on top of a computer's OS (eg Windows, Linux, iOS or Android) and supports a specific application, for example word processing, playing music, or flying a remote-controlled drone.

-I²C (Inter-Integrated Circuit), pronounced I-squared-C, is a multi-master, multi-slave, single-ended, serial computer bus invented by Philips Semiconductor (now NXP Semiconductors).
-It is typically used for attaching lower-speed peripheral ICs to processors and microcontrollers in short-distance, intra-board communications.
+I²C (Inter-Integrated Circuit), pronounced I-squared-C, is a multi-master, multi-slave serial chip bus invented by Philips Semiconductor (now NXP Semiconductors).
+It is typically used for attaching lower-speed peripheral ICs to processors and microcontrollers for short-distance, intra-board communications.

 Alternatively I²C is spelled I2C (pronounced I-two-C) or IIC (pronounced I-I-C).

 Also referred to as a Operational Concept Document (OCD), a Requirements Specification, developed in conjunction with the customer for whom a product is being developed, discloses, primarily to the engineering team, industrial designers, project managers and other involved persons, the concept that binds the development together.
 It attempts to answer the questions:

 - Who are the users and what do they require of the product?